Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: Preliminaries

 \begin{example}[Grushin plane] Let $M=\R^2$ and consider the \sr structure given by $\mathbb{U}=\R^2\times\R^2$ with the standard Euclidean scalar product on fibers and

 As one can check, the resulting distribution is generated by the orthonormal vector fields $X=\partial_x$, $Y=x\partial_z$.
 The local minimal bundle rank is equal to $2$, thus the structure is almost-Riemannian.
-In this case the singular region is $\Z=\{x=0\}$. \end{example}
+In this case the singular region is $\Z=\{x=0\}$ and $\{X,Y\}$ is a (global) orthonormal frame. \end{example}

 \begin{rmk} Any truly \sr structure (meaning that is not Riemannian) of rank $2$ on a $2$-dimensional manifold is always almost-Riemannian, in the sense of Definition \ref{def:ARS}. \end{rmk}